On the Complexity of Language Membership for Probabilistic Words: Conclusion and Future Work

 First, if $\Gamma$ is universal, then $L$ simplifies to $\Sigma^* \Theta^*$.
 This is a regular language, hence it is a uCFL, so that $\probone{L}$ is then in FP by \cref{prp:cyk}.

 Second, if $\Gamma$ is not universal, we will show how $\probone{L_0}$ reduces in PTIME to $\probone{L}$, establishing that $\probone{L}$ is \#P-hard, so it is not in FP because we assumed $\text{FP} \neq \#\text{P}$.
 Pick an arbitrary word $w \notin \LL(\Gamma)$.
 (Note that we do not care about the decidability of picking this constant word~$w$, as we are only showing that a reduction exists, not discussing the complexity of devising the reduction.)
 Given an input probabilistic word $p$ for $\probone{L_0}$, build the probabilistic word $w p$.
 This is in linear time, again because $w$ has constant size with respect to the input $p$.
 Now, we claim that the answer to $\probone{L_0}$ on~$p$ is the same as that of $\probone{L}$ on~$wp$, that is, an outcome $u$ of~$p$ is in~$L_0$ iff the corresponding outcome $wu$ of~$wp$ (which has the same probability) is in~$L$.
 Now, from the definition of~$L$ and because the alphabets $\Sigma$ and $\Theta$ are disjoint, we know that the left residual $w^{-1} L = \{u \in (\Sigma \cup \Theta)^* \mid wu \in L\}$ is precisely $L_0$.
 Hence, $wu \in L$ iff $u \in L_0$, which is what we wanted to establish.
-This establishes the correctness of the reduction and concludes the proof. \end{proof} \end{toappendix}
+Thus, the reduction is correct, which concludes the proof. \end{proof}

 In fact, the same proof shows that it is (conditionally) undecidable to decide, given a CFL~$G$, whether $G$ is unambiguous, poly-slicewise-unambiguous, or whether it admits tractable circuits (with or without complement).
 Indeed, in the proof of the result above, in one case the language to which we reduce is regular so it falls in all these classes, and in the other case the language is intractable for $\prob$ so conditionally not in these classes.
 Thus, it is an interesting question whether showing \#P-hardness of $\prob$ can be a useful method to show (conditionally) that a language is inherently ambiguous (compared to other methods~\cite{koechlin2022new}), or that it is not poly-slicewise-unambiguous (compared to~\cite{mengel2025lower}), or that it does not have tractable circuits.